 NSW Fair Trading administers a range of consumer protection legislation, some of which requires operators in a particular industry to be licensed.
-The types of licences and certificates Fair Trading issues include real estate agents, conveyancers, property valuers, motor vehicle repairers, pawnbrokers and second-hand dealers, travel agents, motor dealers, trade, builder and electrical.
+The types of licences and certificates Fair Trading issues include real estate agents, conveyancers, motor vehicle repairers, pawnbrokers and second-hand dealers, motor dealers, trade, builder and electrical.

 If you have a licence, operate a licensed business or are involved in the operation of a licensed business and Fair Trading forms an opinion that there are reasonable grounds to believe your business has been involved in breaches of the law, then Fair Trading may take disciplinary action against you.

 As part of the disciplinary process you will be asked to give reasons why Fair Trading should not take disciplinary action against you.